11 Ways Emotional Wounds of Adult Children Keep Parents in Silent Pain

 7. Being used as a constant rescuer

 The opposite pattern, constant dependence rather than distance, is another way that adult children’s emotional traumas continue to cause their parents distress.
-Your adult child may repeatedly ask for financial assistance, sometimes in crisis after crisis.
+Your adult child may repeatedly ask for financial assistance, sometimes in the midst of crisis after crisis.
 You may observe that they struggle to maintain routines, jobs, or relationships, and you are the one who intervenes whenever something goes wrong.

 Early hardship can make it more difficult to manage emotions and have confidence in oneself.
 Even as adults, your child can still be living in Survival Mode if they never felt safe.
 The issue is that your burnout may result from their Survival Mode.